r-neal-kelly/doticu-npc-party/Docs/API.md

         function Move_To(ObjectReference ref_subject, ObjectReference ref_object, int distance = 60, int angle = 0)
         function Greet_Player(Actor ref_actor)

+### : `doticu_npcp_outfits`
+The constructor for `doticu_npcp_outfit` items.

+#### : : *`doticu_npcp_outfit`*
+A dynamically created `Container` instance that can be used to enforce an `Actor` to wear only the items within itself, including any weapons.
+The `Player` decides what items can go in the container.
+The container itself is dynamic, but its constructor must be passed an `Outfit` form that contains a single `LeveledItem`, preferably one that is empty.
+Both forms must be static in the .esp, and so the number of outfits that can be used at one time is limited.
+But the number of npcs that the outfit can be used with is unlimited, so any number of NPCs can wear the same outfit.
+And further, any number of `doticu_npcp_outfit`s can use the same Outfit and LeveledItem without overwriting another doticu_npcp_outfit, because the container reference keeps the state.
+However, only one doticu_npcp_outfit can be rendered on screen at a time.
+Any number of npc clones, which normally cannot wear different outfits, can be made to wear different outfits with one doticu_npcp_outfit per clone.
+The enforcement is left up to the caller however.

 ---

 ## The `MEMBERS` Module